 Haworthia marxii hybrid series PP388, 2 seedlings

 Description: PP388 is a cross of H. marxii and to my favorite pink PP22 (enigma x Pink Floyd) selection.
 The goal was to make marxii hybrids with more pink-reddish hues and spotted windows.
-They should develop into very interesting plants.
 The dark purple marxii color tones are dominant at this stage in the seedlings but they are showing interesting window and leaf traits.
-They will continue to evolve and should turn into very distinctive and different hybrids.
+I've started transplanting some of these to bigger pots and have been surprised how fast they have been growing and evolving into really cool unique hybrids.

 Haworthia marxii is a very interesting and beautiful species with a dark purplish coloration, unique leaf shape and cross hatched window lines similar to comptoniana.
 Unfortunately, it’s one of the most temperamental haworthia species to grow: very slow growing and temperamental.
 Fortunately, this is not true of marxii hybrids.
 They display hybrid vigor and express many of the interesting marxii traits.
 Unlike pure marxii seedlings which are ridiculously slow and fussy, the hybrids are more robust, faster growing and have more developed root systems.

 Prickly Pete breeding program: